sHarshil-Shah/tutorials-web-5709/tutorial-7/README.md

 ## Sources Used

-### Folder Structure and build configuration from Individual Submission Assignment 2 backend
+### Folder Structure and build configuration from Individual Submission Tutorial 5 backend

 ```folders structure```